Students Preparing for Academic-Research Careers (SPARC) Award

 - first- or second-year entry-level clinical doctoral (e.g., AuD) student enrolled in a CAA-accredited [PDF] program

 You are not eligible to apply if you are enrolled in a PhD program or if you already have a PhD degree.
 The goal of the SPARC award is to foster students' interest in the pursuit of a PhD education and a career in academia.
-The award is, therefore, limited to undergraduate, graduate students, and first- and second-year entry-level clinical doctoral students per eligibility criteria above.
+The award is, therefore, limited to undergraduate, first year master's, and first- and second-year entry-level clinical doctoral students per eligibility criteria above.

-You are eligible to receive the award if your education status in academic year 2013–2014 will be
+You are eligible to receive the award if you will be a part-time or full-time student in academic year 2014–2015 as follows

 - senior undergraduate

-- first- or second-year student in master's speech language pathology program
+- first- or second-year student in a CAA-accredited master's speech language pathology program

-- first-, second-, or third-year entry-level student in clinical doctoral (e.g., AuD) program
+- first-, second-, or third-year entry-level student in a CAA-accredited clinical doctoral (e.g., AuD) program

 Awardees must be National NSSLHA members at the time of the SPARC award allocation.